Koushik1311/multi-project-collection/tag-selector/README.md

 ## Technologies Used

-The projects in this repository utilize the following technologies and libraries:
+The projects utilize the following technologies and libraries:

 - Next.js
 - Tailwind CSS